Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/features-and-requirements.md

 - Users will be able to directly edit drafts

-- User account data, Agent writing progress, and writing drafts will all be stored in a database
+- User account data and Agent writing progress will all be stored in a database
   - Users can decide which writing drafts to save, and which to discard

 ## Nonfunctional Requirements